xavierallem/Summary1/README.md

 3. You should be empathetic in your documentation (make it super easy for others to understand with diagrams flow charts and minimal bookish language)

-## Step 2 : How to learn Fast - 20 hr Learning
+## Step 2: New approach towards learning - 20hrs learning method
 We are a startup and we have an innovative approach to Learning.
 Watch the video on [20 hr Learning](https://www.youtube.com/watch?v=5MgBikgcWnY).
 We follow this approach throughout our learning process.